 I thought other developers would continue creating new tutorials in a steady stream, but they didn’t.
 Developers tend to add little snippets of documentation to pages — a sentence here, a paragraph there, an update here, a correction there.
-You will rarely find someone who writes a substantial new article or tutorial from scratch.
+You will rarely find someone who writes a new article or tutorial from scratch.
 When there’s a new release, there often aren’t release notes — there are merely links to (cryptic) GitHub issue logs.

 As such, you should feel confident about the value you can bring to an open-source project.
 You’re creating much-needed documentation for the project.